cedricwalter/cedricwalter.github.io/_posts/2006-11-03-microsot-novell-sudden-alliance.md

     - opensource
 ---

 Personally I am not at all excited by this news.
-[OSNEWS ](http://www.osnews.com)<span style="font-weight: bold;">has a series of very good articles that resume the problem….
+[OSNEWS ](http://www.osnews.com)has a series of very good articles that resume the problem….

 | [<font color="#000000" face="Arial, Helvetica" size="3">**Novell-Microsoft: MS Open To More Distros, Red Hat Responds**](http://www.osnews.com/story.php/16384/Novell-Microsoft-MS-Open-To-More-Distros-Red-Hat-Responds) |
 |---|